 - Threatening statements or actions

-Retaliation can occur when an employee files a workers’ compensation or civil rights claim, when an employee ignores an employer’s directive to commit an unlawful or dangerous act, or when an employee is a whistle-blower.
+Retaliation can occur when an employee files a workers’ compensation claim or civil rights claim, when an employee ignores an employer’s instruction to commit an unlawful or dangerous act, or when an employee is a whistle-blower.

 Example: Employer Abuse